The Little Show: Revue elements

 "This was the first American revue to give wit precedence over spectacle."
 Fred Allen (who had been a vaudeville headliner as a juggler and ventriloquist) "won acclaim with his sardonic banter", "torch singer Libby Holman smoldered."
 Clifton Webb, the debonair star, "wanted a number that was more perverse, a number he could deliver all alone in full-dress suit and a spotlight...a lyric with suave romantic frustration."
 The song was "I Guess I'll Have to Change My Plan," which was used again in the 1953 MGM musical The Band Wagon.
 The song "Hammacher Schlemmer, I Love You" was an "open-hearted tribute" to the hardware store.

 According to Kay Green, the funniest sketch was George S. Kaufman's "The Still Alarm" which concerns nonchalant hotel guests Webb and Fred Allen, completely oblivious to being in a raging fire.
 The most "dramatic scene was the torrid dance Clifton Webb and Libby Holman performed after Miss Holman moaned "Moanin' Low" in a squalid Harlem tenement."
 Smith and Litton described another act: "Fred Allen's monologues before the curtain held the audience transfixed, especially one about a little boy who shot both parents in order to be entitled to go to the orphans' picnic."

 Ken Bloom wrote: "The Little Show was one of the first intimate revues that proved to audiences that all the Ziegfeldian trappings were not necessary for the enjoyment of a revue."

 Production

 Produced by William A. Brady, Jr. and Dwight Deere Wiman, in association with Tom Weatherly, the production opened on April 30, 1929 at the Music Box Theatre for a total of 321 performances.
 The revue was directed by Wiman, choreographed by Danny Dare, and had scenic design by Jo Mielziner.
 The cast included Fred Allen, Libby Holman, John McCauley, Romney Brent, and Clifton Webb.
+The costumes werew designed by Ruth Brenner and made by Helene Pons Studio.